Hoyasumii/avengers-endgame/README.md

 [Rocket slaps Thor in the face.]

 ROCKET: You think you're the only one who lost people?
 What do you think we're doing here?
 I lost the only family I ever had.
 Quill, Groot, Drax, the chick with the antenna, all gone.
 Now, I get you miss your Mom.
 But she's gone.
 Really gone.
 And there are plenty of people who are only kinda gone.
 But you can help them.
-So is it too much to ask that you brush the crumbs outta your beard, make schmoopy talk to Pretty Pants, and when s
+So is it too much to ask that you brush the crumbs outta your beard, make schmoopy talk to Pretty Pants, and when sh